BlenderAddonsArchive/render-palette/README.md

 - Create, save, and manage render presets to reuse settings across different projects.
 - Import and export presets to share your preferred rendering configurations with others.

-### Additional Enhancements

-- Enable or disable custom panels for lens properties and tracking settings.
-- Add labels to buttons to make the interface more intuitive.

 ## Screenshots:

 <img src="https://github.com/Jishnu-jithu/render-palette/assets/145359279/b5d04bbf-ea64-49b2-a50f-7a97c50c79d0" width="900">